≡ Menu

 • Photodynamic therapy: A light-sensitive solution is applied to the cancerous cells, which are then exposed to a special light.

-The type of treatment that is most appropriate for you will depend on the size, location, and type of BCC that you have.
-Your dermatologist will be able to recommend the best treatment option for your individual situation.
+The type of treatment most appropriate for you will depend on your size, location, and type of BCC.
+Your dermatologist can recommend the best treatment option for your situation.

 Squamous Cell Carcinoma: